gurnoorofficial/blockchain-explorer/README.md

 Block 29: 29 words

-Configured in blockchain.py, this mechanism prevents long messages from dominating the chain and enforces increasing compression and value per word.
+This mechanism prevents long messages from dominating the chain and enforces increasing compression and value per word.
+Defined in blockchain.py.

 📜 License
 MIT License